Mijago/D2StatGenerator/README.md

 3) Look at the URL: `https://www.d2checklist.com/3/4611686018482684809/milestones`
    In this case, `3` is your MEMBERSHIP_TYPE and `4611686018482684809` is the MEMBERSHIP_ID, so you'll do something like `MEMBERSHIP_MIJAGO = (3, 4611686018482684809)`.

+# Known Issues
+- Sometimes the PGCR-Download is stuck.
+This is an issue with the threading library.
+Just restart the whole script.
+This is not a big issue as it continues where it stopped.

 # Examples
 These examples are from the early stage: